 This opening range breakout strategy is a good strategy, but some points to be kept in mind by the traders:

-The 5-minute Opening Range Breakout Is a very popular trading strategy in which the trader is looking to take benefit of the morning momentum.
-The strategy can be performed as an option buying system since the momentum is with the trader.
-However, as with any strategy, this strategy might have some loss making days.
-So to minimise that the trader should follow strict risk and money management and trade the correct strike to get the maximum benefit.
+The 5-minute Opening Range Breakout is a very popular trading strategy in which the trader seeks to take advantage of morning momentum.
+The strategy can be implemented as an options-buying system, since the momentum is with the trader.
+However, as with any strategy, this strategy might have some loss-making days.
+So to minimise that, the trader should follow strict risk and money management and trade the correct strike to get the maximum benefit.